angelleye/paypal-woocommerce/readme.txt

 * If you are unsure, you may need to [contact PayPal](https://www.paypal.com/us/webapps/helpcenter/helphub/home/) and request the information.
 Just let them know you need to enable a Payments Pro plugin on your website, but you're unsure whether you should use Website Payments Pro 3.0(DoDirectPayment) or Payments Pro 2.0 (PayFlow).
 They can confirm which one you need to use.

 == Changelog ==

+= 4.6.4 - 03.08.2026
+* Fix - Prevents a fatal error during PPCP onboarding when the API response result is not returned as an array. ([PFW-1959](https://github.com/angelleye/paypal-woocommerce/pull/2128))
+* Fix - Handles a console error occurring in certain scenarios to prevent unnecessary browser warnings. ([PFW-1952](https://github.com/angelleye/paypal-woocommerce/pull/2123))
+* Enhancement - Adds BN code support and resolves the authorization flow for the PayPal Pro payment gateway. ([PFW-1960](https://github.com/angelleye/paypal-woocommerce/pull/2132))

 = 4.6.3 - 09.11.2025
 * Fix - Resolves "invalid IP address" on some client token requests. ([PFW-1949](https://github.com/angelleye/paypal-woocommerce/pull/2121))